PLSysSec/vera/README.md

 6. How hard is it to integrate the verified routines into Firefox?

 We are able to reproduce the results from points 1-5 (the sixth is a bit more subjective).
-Note that all timing results may vary slightly, as will the counterexamples the solver chooses to display for buggy routines.
+Note that all timing results may vary, as will the counterexamples the solver chooses to display for buggy routines.

-## Install
+## Setup

-INSTRUCTIONS HERE
+1. Install virtualbox from virtualbox.org

+2. Unzip whatever

+3. Use the 'import appliance' option from the file menu in virtualbox to import vera.ova.
+You can either accept or modify the default options.

+4. Push the start button at the top of the screen to start the vm.

+5a.
+For a graphical interface, a login screen will pop up after starting the vm.
+    Login with username: vera and password: vera_user

+5b.
+For a non-graphical interface, you can connect to port 22222 on localhost:
+    ssh -p 22222 vera@127.0.0.1 with password vera_user

+6. Navigate to the ~/lejit/results directory

 ## Clean the results directory